gwyscaver/bamazon/README.md

 # Notes

 ## The prompts below will accept user input:
-    1) Ask the user to enter the product ID number they would like to purchase.
+    1) ?
+Enter Product ID Number:
-    2) Ask the user how many units of the product they would like to purchase.
+    2) ?
+How many units would you like to purchase?

 ## What Each Prompt Should Do: